A Bird’s-Eye View in Belize

 How I became an International Community Scholar

-“My professors and mentors – Dr. Nathan Amador Rowley and Dr. John Krygier – within the Geography Department notified me of the project and aided me in the application process.
+“My professors and mentors – Dr. Nathan Rowley and Dr. John Krygier – within the Geography Department notified me of the project and aided me in the application process.
 Dr. Timothy Hawthorne was the principle investigator for this REU.
 (Hawthorne, OWU Class of 2003, is an assistant professor of geographic information systems (GIS) in the Department of Sociology at the University of Central Florida.)

 “The project description for the track ‘drones and spatial storytelling’ sparked an interest, and so I decided I wanted to just give it a shot. …